Writing a CV in English is essential if you are a non-dutch speaker and wish to apply for jobs with international companies.

 Your CV is an extremely important marketing tool as it is the first impression that a prospective employer has of you as a prospective employee.
 It is imperative that your CV does you justice, marks you out favourably among the competition and opens the door for you with an interview where you can expand further on the information it gives as a snapshot of your career history, skills and background.

-Your CV should be presented to us in English and in Word format.
+Your CV should be written in English.
 When writing or updating your CV please bear the following in mind:

-Make sure this section clearly states your name, address, phone number, email address, date of birth and language skills.
+Make sure this section clearly states your name, address, phone number, email address, and language skills.
+It is often debated whether or not you should include your date of birth.
+When writing a CV in English for the European market we advise you to include it.
 Please note, if it is not obvious from your name that you are male or female, include this as well!

 These are particularly relevant if you were involved in activities where you had leadership responsibilities, or which involved relating to others in a team.
 Similarly if you have published any articles, jointly or by yourself, give details.
 If you have been involved in any type of volunteer work, mention this.
 Prospective employers will often look at the hobbies and interests listed in someone’s resume as it gives them a rounder picture of the candidate and can give vital clues on personality and motivation.

 Ability in other languages, computing experience, or possession of a driving license should be included.

 There are 2 options here: you can use the generic statement 'REFERENCES ARE AVAILABLE ON REQUEST' which means that the future employer has to ask permission to be able to access your references or indeed you can include the actual names and numbers of your referees.

 Maybe all you need to say will fit onto one sheet of A4.
 But do not crowd it - you will probably need two sheets.
 It is advisable to restrict your CV to two sheets.
 Put page numbers at the bottom of the pages - a little detail that may impress.

 1043 GR Amsterdam

 Spaces, 8th floor